 In addition to his written contributions to the legal field, Mr. Lowe has served as a judge for the 14th Annual Pepperdine University School of Law National Entertainment Law Moot Court Competition in November 2011, 2012 and most recently in 2013; as well as the 10th Annual ABA Section of Labor & Employment Student Trial Advocacy which took place at Southwestern Law School on November 16, 2013.
 He has also taught seminars for the California Lawyers for the Arts (January 2012 and January 2013) on business entities, defamation, and rights of privacy and publicity for artists.
 On October 2, 2014, Mr. Lowe was one of the few distinguished speakers before the Pennsylvania Bar Association speaking on legal trends in entertainment law.

-CSEL has recently assisted copyright plaintiff Paula Petrella in obtaining a writ of certiorari with the United States Supreme Court for her case against MGM and Fox concerning Martin Scorsese’s Oscar-winning film “Raging Bull.”
-The case is to be heard before the US Supreme Court in its 2013-2014 term.
+CSEL has assisted copyright plaintiff Paula Petrella in obtaining a writ of certiorari with the United States Supreme Court for her case against MGM and Fox concerning Martin Scorsese’s Oscar-winning film “Raging Bull.”
+The case was decided in favor of the Plaintiff by the U.S. Supreme Court in 2014.
 As a result, Mr. Lowe is now a member and officer of the United States Supreme Court.

-Over the past year, Mr. Lowe and his team have been successful in bringing or defending countless motions.
-For example, Lowe & Associates successfully defended numerous dispositive motions filed by defendants in the copright infringement case surrounding the 2013 hit, “The Purge”.
+Over the past few years, Mr. Lowe and his team have been successful in bringing or defending countless motions.
+For example, Lowe & Associates successfully defended numerous dispositive motions filed by defendants in the copyright infringement case surrounding the hit, “The Purge”, which was affirmed by the 9th Circuit in June of 2017.

 Mr. Lowe has consistently met the stringent requirements for admission by the Los Angeles County Bar Association on each of the following referral panels: